BrokenPen/MFRC522-python/README.md

 This repository includes a couple of examples showing how to read, write, and dump data from a chip.
 They are thoroughly commented, and should be easy to understand.

 ## Pins
-You can check http://nanopi.io/nanopi-m1.html image for reference for Nanopi m1.
+You can check http://nanopi.io/nanopi-m1.html for reference for Nanopi m1.
 If you need other Pi GPIO refernce for FramilyArm site youself.

 | Name | Pin # | Pin name   |